Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Contact us about

-Sound Card Engine Crank/Cam Sensor Simulator
+Sound Card Engine Crank/Cam Sensor Simulation Principles

 You can use the Daqarta Generator to simulate the signal from the engine crankshaft or camshaft position sensor.
 This can be used for testing an Electronic Control Unit or Module (ECU or ECM) without an engine present.
+(Note that for certain sensors with rectangular pulse outputs, such as Hall types, you may also need a DC Pulse Output Circuit, or the simple and cheap 2 Channel USB Plug-Type Sound Card option discussed under Simple Sound Card Unipolar DC Modification.)

 Creating Pulse-Train Arbs gives step-by-step instructions on creating such an Arb file.
 The example file is included with Daqarta as Crank25-1.DQA for you to experiment with.